What do students learn?

 Goals & Standards

 Read.Inquire.Write. breaks argument writing down into three types – interpretation, critique, and counterargument – to create a progression of increasingly complex writing that builds students’ disciplinary literacy skills over time.
-Students can spend a year working on each type of argument writing, so we share four investigations centered on each.
-We developed these investigations to create a progression from interpreting sources to critiquing the arguments of others, and finally to developing counterarguments that rebut others’ claims.
-The interpretation investigations were originally developed to be used by 6th grade students, the critique investigations by 7th grade students, and the counterargument investigations by 8th grade students, but you can adjust them for any of these grade levels and the writing focus that you want to support.
+Students spend a year working on each type of argument writing, so we share five investigations centered on each type of writing.
+These investigations were originally developed to be used by students in 6th grade (interpretation), 7th grade (critique), and 8th grade (counterargument), but you can adjust them for the grade level and the writing focus that you want to support.

 Each type of argument writing calls for students to write claims that are supported by evidence and reasoning.
 The disciplinary literacy tools support the development of claims, evidence, and reasoning across all of the investigations, with slight variation by type of writing.